-Geometry & measure: Angles, polygons, area, volume, Pythagoras and trigonometry Probability
+Geometry & measure: Angles, polygons, area, volume, Pythagoras and trigonometry

-Statistics
+Probability Statistics

 Pupils are taught in ability sets and all sets follow the same flow of topics, meaning that pupils can easily move from one set to another to maximise their learning.
-Pupils use Hegarty Maths both in class and for homework, they can access both video lessons and quizzes on www.hegartymaths.com.
 In the spring term, a large number of pupils have the opportunity to compete in the Intermediate Maths Challenge, a national competition.
+A selected few pupils will also compete in the UKMT team challenge.
 Each pupil has access to Sparx, an online homework and independent learning platform.
 All homework will be set using this intuitive program with follow up support, or stretch and challenge tasks created from their homework responses.